captbaritone/raven-for-redux/README.md

  [![Travis](https://img.shields.io/travis/captbaritone/raven-for-redux.svg)]() [![Codecov](https://img.shields.io/codecov/c/github/captbaritone/raven-for-redux.svg)]()

- _Note:_ Raven 3.14.0 has a bug (https://github.com/getsentry/raven-js/issues/925) which this library triggers.
+ _Note:_ Raven 3.14.0 has a bug (https://github.com/getsentry/raven-js/issues/925)
+ which this library triggers.

 # Raven Middleware for Redux

-Logs all dispatched actions to Raven as "breadcrumbs" and attaches your current Redux store as additional context.
+Logs the type of each dispatched action to Raven as "breadcrumbs" and attaches your last action and current Redux state as additional context.

 Inspired by [redux-raven-middleware] but with a slightly different approach.